pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ./src/git-checkout.sh process
 ```

-As explained in previous section, perform the filtering post-processing step, for both the training set and the attack set:
+As explained in previous section, perform the filtering post-processing step, this time for the training set:

 ```bash
 mkdir -p train_filt_lh1e6